Ne0n09/cloudflared-remotefalcon/README.md

 It will also guide you step by step to creating and saving the origin server certificates.

-I have modified the compose file to allow for everything to be run from Docker, requiring only Docker be installed on the host.
+I have modified the compose file to allow for everything to be run from Docker(Nginx and the Cloudflare Tunnel run as Docker containers), requiring only Docker be installed on the host.

 There is no need to open up port 443 when going through the Cloudflare tunnel.

-There is no need to manually edit the compose.yaml or default.conf file.
+There is no need to manually edit the compose.yaml or the Nginx default.conf file.

 The .env file handles the configuration variables and the configure-rf.sh script walks you through setting these variables and applying them.